 Unfortunately, a lot of separated parents will be unable to reach agreement.

 If you have an Order in place, the default position is that the Order will continue to be in effect if agreement is not possible.
-See our article ‘Coronavirus: Can a child arrangements order be changed?’ for full details on this issue.
+See our article Coronavirus (COVID-19): Can a child arrangements order be changed? for full details on this issue.